March 2026 NFPA Code Updates: What Your Business Needs to Know

 3. NFPA 70: National Electrical Code (NEC)

-The 2026 NEC update focuses heavily on the new electrical world specifically Electric Vehicles (EVs) and the charging infrastructure that's being installed in parking garages, workplace lots, and commercial properties at an unprecedented rate.
+The 2026 NEC update focuses heavily on Electric Vehicles (EVs) and charging stations.
+These are being installed in parking garages, workplaces, and commercial properties at a rapid pace.

 The Update: Emergency Disconnects for EV Charging

-There are new requirements for clearly marked emergency disconnects at EV charging stations.
-If a charger malfunctions or a vehicle catches fire while charging a scenario that's becoming more common as EV adoption accelerates there must be a clearly marked, manual "Emergency Shutoff" that a regular person can find and use without specialized electrical knowledge.
+There are new rules for emergency disconnects at EV charging stations.
+If a charger malfunctions — or a vehicle catches fire while charging — there must be a clearly marked manual shutoff that anyone can find and use.
+No special electrical knowledge required.

 4. NFPA 96: Commercial Kitchens

-If you run a restaurant, cafeteria, hotel kitchen, or food service operation, the Fire Marshal is looking much closer at your paperwork in 2026.
-Commercial kitchen fires remain one of the leading causes of business-destroying fires, and inadequate exhaust hood cleaning is the primary contributing factor.
+If you run a restaurant, hotel kitchen, or any food service operation, inspectors are paying much closer attention to your paperwork in 2026.
+Kitchen fires are one of the leading causes of business-destroying fires.
+The #1 cause?
+Inadequate exhaust hood cleaning.

 The Focus: Verifiable Cleaning Documentation

-NFPA 96 is also pushing for better access to hidden grease areas that often get skipped during quick surface cleanings the horizontal duct runs, concealed plenums, and transition sections where grease accumulates to dangerous levels.
-The 2026 update requires that cleaning contractors provide detailed access documentation proving that all sections, including previously inaccessible areas, were thoroughly degreased.
+NFPA 96 is also pushing for better access to hidden grease areas — horizontal duct runs, concealed plenums, and transition sections where grease builds up to dangerous levels.
+Cleaning contractors must now provide documentation proving those hard-to-reach areas were cleaned too.

 2026 NFPA 96 Documentation Requirements: